Upcoding and Downcoding: Definition, Examples, How to Avoid

 Report to the Centers for Medicare & Medicaid ServicesReporting Fraud | CMS

 You can also report to HHS-OIG.
 Try settling the issue with the healthcare facility before proceeding to third parties.
 If they are uncooperative in resolving the matter, move to relevant regulatory bodies.
-You can also sue the healthcare provider in the Small Claims Court.
+You can also send demand letters to the healthcare provider in the Small Claims Court.

 Reporting the Medical Fraud Yourself